 More than 80% of all drugs and drug candidates contain amine functionality.
 Many of these amine-containing compounds are also chiral and can be challenging to prepare.
-The Ellman lab has developed tert-butanesulfinamide 1 as a versatile and extensively used chiral reagent (Figure 1) and key component in organocatalysts and ligands for transition metal catalysis.
+The Ellman lab developed tert-butanesulfinamide 1 as a versatile and extensively used chiral reagent (Figure 1).
 Over 125 chemical supply companies market 1 with virtually all using the practical two-step catalytic enantioselective route developed by the Ellman lab.
-Many researchers regularly use 1 for the asymmetric synthesis of a very large variety of amine containing compounds 2.
-Indeed, this compound has been employed on metric ton scales, and more than 1300 patents or patent applications cite its use for the discovery or production of drug candidates, agrochemicals or fine chemicals.
+Many academic and industrial researchers heavily rely on 1 for the asymmetric synthesis of a large variety of different types of amines 2.
+Indeed, chiral reagent 1 has been employed on metric ton scales, and more than 2000 patents or patent applications cite its use for the discovery or production of drugs, agrochemicals or fine chemicals.
 In a SciFinder sub-structure search of patents, 1 is now used more frequently than other chiral reagent, auxiliary or catalyst.

-Figure 1. tert-Butanesulfinamide 1 and representative amine structures that can be prepared
+Figure 1. tert-Butanesulfinamide 1 and representative types of amines prepared using this reagent

-The Ellman lab has applied the methods and catalysts that they have developed to the efficient synthesis of a number of bioactive natural products and drug candidates (Figure 4).
-These include the first total synthesis of the highly potent cytotoxic agent tubulysin D, which is actively being pursued in antibody drug conjugates for targeted chemotherapy, and potent and selective cathepsin S inhibitors that were developed in the Ellman labs.
+The Ellman lab applies the methods and catalysts that it develops to efficient syntheses of bioactive natural products and drug candidates.
+These include the first total synthesis of the highly potent cytotoxic agent tubulysin D, which is actively being pursued in antibody drug conjugates for targeted chemotherapy, and syntheses of potent and selective cathepsin S inhibitors discovered in the Ellman labs (Figure 3).

 Figure 3.
 Examples of compounds synthesized in the Ellman lab using sulfinamide chemistry